andrewbartlett0/off_psi4/README.md

     * `python /data12/cmf/limvt/qm_AlkEthOH/pipeline/01_scripts/stitchSpe.py -i /path/and/input.dat --barplots`

  8. (opt.)
 If some mol has a high RMSD, identify the outlying conformer and visualize structure.
-    * `python /data12/cmf/limvt/qm_AlkEthOH/pipeline/01_scripts/writeOneConf.py  ___TODO___`
+    * See `examples` directory.

  9. (opt.)
 Get wall clock times, num opt steps, relative energies.
     * `python /data12/cmf/limvt/qm_AlkEthOH/pipeline/01_scripts/avgTimeEne.py --relene -f /include/full/path/to/file.sdf -m 'b3lyp-d3mbj' -b 'def2-tzvp'`

 ### A. File name limitations

-Base names (e.g. `basename.smi`, `basename.sdf`) can contain underscores but NO dashes or dots.
+Base names (e.g. `basename.smi`, `basename.sdf`) can contain underscores but *no dashes and no dots*.
-  * Dash is used for SDF numbering code (see above).
+  * Dashes should not be used in the base filename because this is a delimiter for the SDF numbering code (see above).
-  * Dot is used for splitting based on file extension.
+  * Dots should not be used in the base filename because this is used to extract the file information such as file extension.
   * Examples:
     * Good: `basename_set1.smi`
     * Bad:  `basename-set1.smi`
     * Bad:  `basename.set1.smi`

-### B. Naming molecules in the input SMILES file
+### B. Molecule name limitations

 Smiles file should contain, in each line: `SMILES_STRING molecule_title` and be named in format of `basename.smi`.
+  * Molecule titles are required, as these are used to create subdirectories for the QM jobs.
+So don't have a space or strange characters in your molecule names.
-  * Molecule title should have no dashes, as Psi4 will raise an error.
+  * Molecule title should have *no dashes*, as Psi4 will raise an error.
-  * Molecule title should NOT start with a number, as Psi4 will raise error.
+  * Molecule title should *NOT start with a number*, as Psi4 will raise error.
   * Example:
 ```
 CC(C(C(C)O)O)O AlkEthOH_c42